Bobbo117/GarageController/README.md

 Closes garage door automatically if left open and garage is unoccupied.
 <br>
 <br>
-Disables garage door when auto hatch is open to prevent damage to hatch.
+Disables garage door when vehicle hatch is open to prevent damage to hatch.
 <br>
 <br>
 No wire connection or modification to garage door motor control circuitry.